Market Feed Blog

 Posted by David Dyson, Agronomist on November 6, 2017

 Stalk residue, or “trash,” can be a major source of problems to farmers in the spring during planting.
 Corn stalks especially can cause havoc to planters or drills.
-The excess cellulose and stalk residue can puncture tires, create voids in the seed trench, restrict soil to [...]
+The excess cellulose and stalk residue can puncture tires, create voids in the seed trench, restrict [...]

 Posted by David Dyson, Agronomist on October 30, 2017